satishgoda/programmingusingpython/docs/library/itertools/README.md

 * Iterator building blocks
 * Core set of fast and memory-efficient tools
 * Form an iterator algebra for constructing specialized tools succintly and efficiently.
+* Work well with the high-speed functions in the operator module.